 Commissioner Anderson has served as the Texas representative on the Entergy Regional State Committee (ERSC) since its formation in December 2009.
 He was elected President of the ERSC in August 2010, and was re-elected President of the ERSC in August 2012, to a term that ended in August 2013.
 In December 2013, his ERSC colleagues elected him to represent them on the Advisory Committee to the Board of Directors of the Midcontinent Independent System Operator, Inc. (MISO).
 Since December 2012, Commissioner Anderson has served as the Texas member of the Board of Directors of the Organization of MISO States.
-He was appointed by the then President of National Association of Regulatory Utility Commissioners to the Advisory Council of the Electric Power Research Institute in March of 2012.
+He was appointed by the then President of National Association of Regulatory Utility Commissioners to the Advisory Council of the Electric Power Research Institute in March of 2012 was reappointed on June 25, 2014 to an additional three year term ending August 31, 2017.
 In May 2012, Commissioner Anderson was designated to serve as the Commission's representative on the Texas Reliability Entity's Board of Directors.

 Commissioner Anderson is an attorney with more than 20 years of experience in private practice in the areas of corporate finance law and regulatory and administrative legal matters.
 He previously served as Director of Governmental Appointments in the Office of Governor Rick Perry from 2001 to early 2008.
 Before assuming his position in the Governor's office, he practiced law in Dallas, Texas, with several law firms in the area of corporate and securities law.
 From 1988 to 1990, he served as Chief Deputy Director of Governmental Appointments in the Office of Governor William P. Clements, Jr.